h2non/hu/README.md

 - Exploit memorization (currying, partial, caching...)
 - Exploit combinators
 - Exploit macros (and protocols in a near future)

-## Environments

-It works properly in any ES5 compliant environment, however just for a formalism, those environments are:

-- Node.js
-- Chrome >= 5
-- Firefox
-- Safari >= 5
-- Opera >= 12
-- IE >= 9

 ## API